 BCI is FCA regulated and the team has extensive experience in venture debt and the alternative finance sectors, with a focus on credit risk analysis and receivables management.

-BCI is part of the Blenheim Chalcot Group, a highly successful investor in and builder of digital businesses across technology, financial services and media sectors.
+BCI is part of Blenheim Chalcot, a highly successful investor in and builder of digital businesses across technology, financial services and media sectors.
 Its executives have a deep knowledge of the fintech sector as well extensive experience of managing granular consumer and SME loan books.
 The BCI team works closely with, and is overseen by, a Credit Advisory Board comprised of individuals who have held senior positions at, amongst others, Capital One, Equifax and The British Business Bank.

 Why do we like this niche credit fund?